Date of Award

 In this study, Affine Arithmetic is used as a method for incorporating the uncertainties due to the material properties into the fatigue life prognosis of composite plants subjected to cyclic compressive loadings.
 When loadings are compressive in nature, the composite plates undergo repeated buckling-unloading of the delaminated layer which induces mixed modes I and II states of stress at the tip of the delamination in the plates.
 The Kardomateas model-based prediction law is used to predict the growth of the delamination, while the integration of the effects of the uncertainties for modes I and II coefficients in the fatigue life prediction model is handled using Affine Arithmetic.
 The Mode I and Mode II interlaminar fracture toughness and fatigue characterization of the composite plates are first experimentally studied to obtain the material coefficients and fracture toughness, respectively.
 Next, these obtained coefficients are used in the Kardomateas law to predict the delamination lengths in the composite plates while using Affine Arithmetic to handle their uncertainties.
 At last, the fatigue characterization of the composite plates during compressive-buckling loadings in experimentally studied, and the delamination lengths are compared with the predicted values to check the performance of Affine Arithmetic as an uncertainty propagation tool.

 Scholarly Commons Citation

 Gbaguidi, Audrey J-M, "Fatigue Damage Prognosis of Internal Delamination in Composite Plates Under Cyclic Compression Loadings Using Affine Arithmetic as Uncertainty Propagation Tool" (2014).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 267.